geosolutions-it/MapStore2/docs/user-guide/managing-groups.md

 <img src="../img/managing-groups/popup-group.jpg" class="ms-docimage"/>

-In this section the Amin is allowed to:
+In this section the Admin is allowed to:

 * Set the Group Name